jeaye/blog.jeaye.com/_posts/2017-10-31-clojure-keywords.md

 ```

 #### Recommendation
-Forms #2 and #4 should be your default.
-Within a namespace,
+Forms #2 and #4 should be your default in Clojure and ClojureScript.
+Within the
-`::foo` is only one more character than `:foo`, but it contains significantly
+same namespace, `::foo` is only one more character than `:foo`, but it carries
-more data.
-When you want to access some other system's data from your app state,
+significantly more data.
+When you want to access some other system's data from
-for example, you have a dependency on that data.
-Tying that dependency on a
+your app state, for example, you have a dependency on that data.
+Tying that
-namespace level, through a `(:require [my.ns :as my-ns])` allows you to then use
+dependency on a namespace level, through a `(:require [my.ns :as my-ns])` allows
-the shorthand #4 form `::my-ns/foo`.
-If you detect cyclical dependencies and
+you to then use the shorthand #4 form `::my-ns/foo`.
+If you detect cyclical
-can't reorganize, or you need to avoid the require for another reason, then the
+dependencies and can't reorganize, or you need to avoid the require for another
-#3 form can be used.
-Similarly, within your `config.edn`, you'll use form #3,
+reason, then the #3 form can be used.
+Similarly, within your `config.edn`, or
-since you likely have no requires.
+similar, you'll use form #3, since you likely have no requires.

 ### Grouped keywords
-Syntactically, grouped keywords (my own terminology) are namespaced keywords,
+Grouped keywords (my own terminology) match form #5.
+Syntactically, grouped
-but they're not tied to a valid namespace.
-Instead, the namespace segment is
+keywords are namespaced keywords, but they're not tied to a valid namespace.
-used for some logical grouping.
-Datomic uses this for grouping attributes, like
+Instead, the namespace segment is used for some logical grouping.
+Datomic uses
-`:db/id` and `:user/name`.
-Note that grouped keywords may also use nested group
+this for grouping attributes, like `:db/id` and `:user/name`.
+Note that grouped
-names, like `:db.type/long`.
+keywords may also use nested group names, like `:db.type/long`.
+These don't map
+to valid namespaces.

 #### Example
 ```clojure